WalletScrutiny/WalletScrutinyCom/_hardware/thingyfy.nxtringcrypto.md

 There are several reasons why we think this product is **vaporware** despite the successful fundraising and online coverage.
 This is our justification:

-1. Many kickstarter backers report not having received their rings.
+1. Many Kickstarter backers report not having received their rings.
 They claim that thingyfy does not communicate with them anymore.

-2. Many backers who did receive their rings, claim that there are defects with it.
+2. Many backers who did receive their rings, claim that there are defects with them.

 3. We cannot fathom how these two statements from them reconcile with each other: a. *NXT works via mobile Web browser, so there is no need to download any app.
 There is also no need to pair with a phone...*, and b.
 Your private keys exist only in your phone and they are never transmitted to us.

 4. The last update for the project was in August 2020.
 They have not responded to their backers.
 Some comments are still asking about the project in 2022.

-5. Their website still indicates that the Thingyfy NXT Crypto Ring is in Pre-Order, and the site still encourages their users to join the beta program.
+5. Their website still indicates that the Thingyfy NXT Crypto Ring is in Pre-Order, and the site still encourages its users to join the beta program.

 Though the ring may have been physically shipped to some of their backers, we do not believe that it works as intended.
 Now, two years after their successful fundraiser, with no updates and no indications for any activities, we think this project will never launch.